panhongx/reproduce_odr_crash/README.md

 # About
-A test app to demonstrate possible flaws in iOS On-Demand Resources implementation.
+A test app to demonstrate possible flaws in On-Demand Resources implementation on iOS 16.0.

 # How to use it?
 Build and run this app on an iOS 16.0+ simulator, and you should see it happen in a few seconds.